 Grade and Quality Terms in Project Management

 Grade and quality terms are widely used in project quality management as well as in our daily life.
-Most of the time we make comments about a product or a service related with it’s technical features and conformance to the requirements.
+Most of the time we make comments about a product or a service related to its technical features and conformance to the requirements.

-In our daily life, we say low-quality product, high-quality service, low-grade service etc.
+In our daily life, we say low-quality product, high-quality service, etc.

-Within a project, project team is responsible for the quality of the product.
+Within a project, the project team is responsible for the quality of the product.

-According to this definition, the term “Grade” is related with the products technical features.
+According to this definition, the term “Grade” is related to the products technical features.
 In other words, products can be graded based on their technical configurations.